List of Danny Phantom characters: Ember McLain

 Ember McLain (speaking voice by Tara Strong and singing voice by Robbyn Kirmssé) is a ghost of a power-hungry musician who hates authority.
 She thirsts for attention and has a cutting, sarcastic personality.
 She gains power when people say her name, as is shown in her first appearance when she attempted to gain power by performing her song "Remember" live and broadcasting worldwide in the hope that everyone would chant her name at the same time and empower her.
 She is somewhat similar to a Siren, as she can also hypnotize her victims, using her guitar as her main mode of hypnotism as well as a weapon.

+According to Butch Hartman, Ember was once an unpopular girl who dreamed of becoming a rock star.
+When a boy asked her out to the movies, she accepted, but the boy stood her up as she waited for him all night.
+Once morning came, she returned home and fell asleep from exhaustion.
+As she slept, Ember was killed after her house mysteriously caught on fire.

 Femalien

 Femalien (voiced by Grey DeLisle) is one of the fictional characters from the film Trinity of Doom (a parody of Freddy vs. Jason).
 Femalien is a spoof of the villains from the film Predator.
 Femalien is brought to life by Desiree after Sam wished that something bad might happen to Paulina before her party.